A Good Man

 “I don’t care if they do.
 You’re more important.”

-After telling Grace and Emily that they had to find another way home, Clarissa drove us the short distance to my house.
-Vicky was home, watching TV in the lounge before her shift at The Hall, so we headed for the kitchen where I grabbed a Coke out for each of us of the fridge.
+After telling Grace and Emily they needed to find another way home, Clarissa drove us the short distance to my house.
+Vicky was home, watching TV in the lounge before her shift at The Hall, so we headed to the kitchen where I grabbed a Coke out of the fridge for each of us.
 As I did, I noticed, perhaps for the first time, just how well-stocked the fridge was.
-I’d never thought anything of it, but as I’d been growing up, before and after my parent’s death, I’d never really wanted for anything.
-We ate well, there were always plenty of snacks in the house, and I’d never had to suffer the indignity of second-hand clothes like some of my friends.
-We had always had pretty much anything we wanted—just never anything too extravagant.
+I’d never paid much attention to it, but as I’d been growing up, before and after my parents’ death, I’d never really wanted for anything.
+We ate well, there were always plenty of snacks around, and I’d never had to suffer the indignity of second-hand clothes like some of my friends.
+We had pretty much everything we wanted—just never anything too extravagant.

 I guess I was starting to see that we were well off—I’d just never noticed before.